dhirpalshah/dhirpalshah.github.io/index.md

 i was born in **Gujarat** and spent my whole life in **Taipei** before coming to **Chicago** for college. it gets pretty confusing at times (even for me!), but i wouldn't have it any other way - it's certainly taught me how to be open to new experiences and have a fresh outlook on life (so much so that i gave a [TEDx](https://www.youtube.com/watch?v=SffU682E8Zg&pp=ygUMZGhpcnBhbCBzaGFo){:target="_blank"} talk on it in high school)!

-on this website you'll find some experiences i've had growing up - feel free to take a look! my resume is also below. feel free to connect with me on any of the platforms below!
+on this website you'll find some experiences i've had growing up - feel free to take a look and reach out if you want to chat! my resume is also below.